 So he started looking into regenerative agricultural practices.

 After a bit of research Chris started a solid fertiliser program in 2011 to balance soil base saturations.
-Along the way he discovered several articles written by Nicole Masters an Agro-Ecologist, educator and academic who specialises in regenerative agriculture.
+Along the way he discovered several articles written by Nicole Masters, the director of Integrity Soils, an Agro-Ecologist, educator and academic who specialises in regenerative agriculture.

-Chris attended a soil health field day run by Nicole at David Crutchley’s property in Central Otago.
+Chris attended a soil health field day run by Integrity Soils at David Crutchley’s property in Central Otago.
 ‘I was immediately inspired,’ he says.

-In 2015, Chris invited Nicole to Hazeel Downs to identify the farm’s major limiting factors.
-She conducted a thorough assessment; examining animal performance, testing leaf herbage, and carried out soil mineral and microbial tests.
+In 2015, Chris invited Integrity Soils to Hazeel Downs to identify the farm’s major limiting factors.
+They conducted a thorough assessment; examining animal performance, testing leaf herbage, and carried out soil mineral and microbial tests.

-Nicole compiled an extensive report providing recommendations around infrastructure and bio-fertiliser.
+An extensive report was compiled providing recommendations around infrastructure and bio-fertiliser.

-After talking with Nicole, Chris’s enthusiasm for farming returned. ‘‘Nicole is independent,’ says Chris, ‘So she recommends what is best for the farm and us.
-She’s is not out to push products to make a quick buck.
-She is passionate about what she does and is incredibly knowledgeable.’
+After talking with Integrity Soils, Chris’s enthusiasm for farming returned. ‘‘They are independent,’ says Chris, ‘So what they recommend what is best for the farm and us.
+They’re not out to push products to make a quick buck.
+They are passionate about what they do and are incredibly knowledgeable.’

 In Autumn Chris started applying bio-fertiliser and biocontrol agents and by spring-time the monitor sites had 80% more clover cover.
 ‘I was amazed at how quickly the clover weevil disappeared,’ says Chris.
 When summer came there was less lower quality browntop as well.